BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/mpcelements/index.rst

     rigid/index
     telepathy/index
+	vconstraint/index

 MPC elements or Multi-Point Constraint elements, are kind of virtual elements that binds several DoFs of a model together and reduces the overall number of independent DoFs using technique MPC (Multi-Point Constraints) and Master/Slave model.
+All MPC elements are inherited from ``BriefFiniteElement.Elements.MpcElement'.

 Overview of special elements available:
 	- ``TelepathyLink``: Partially binds DoFs of several nodes together
 	- ``RigidElement``: An non-deformable element with virtually infinite (∞) stiffness
+	- ``VirtualConstraint``: An element that virtually binds its nodes into ground and make them support nodes.

 more info: https://mashayekhi.iut.ac.ir/sites/mashayekhi.iut.ac.ir/files//files_course/lesson_16.pdf